-To avoid damage and compromising the integrity of the structure, no bulk samples of the concrete block mortar were collected.
-Prior to renovation/demolition, concrete block mortar should be examined and tested for asbestos content.
-Concrete block mortar should therefore be considered to contain asbestos until bulk samples and analysis proves otherwise.
+To avoid damage and compromising the structure's integrity, no bulk samples of the concrete block mortar were collected.
+Prior to any renovation or demolition, concrete block mortar should be examined and tested for asbestos content.
+Concrete block mortar should, therefore, be considered to contain asbestos until bulk samples and analysis until proven otherwise.